 How to Change from a K-1 Visa to a Marriage Green Card

 If you recently married a U.S. citizen and entered the country on a K-1 visa (fiancé visa), you can apply for a spousal green card, allowing you to live and work permanently in the United States.
-To transition from a K-1 visa to a green card, you must go through the “adjustment of status” process.
+To transition from a K-1 visa to a marriage green card, you must go through the “adjustment of status” process.
 This guide will walk you through the steps to change your status from a K-1 visa holder to a permanent resident.

 Checklist Before You Apply